Hafijur0211/Kg-React/README.md

 1. Browser takes HTML and create DOM.
 2. Js help us modify DOM based on user actions or events.
 3. In big applications, working with DOM becomes more complicated.

+Problem with JavaScript

+1. React has a simpler mental model
+2. Js is cumbersome
+3. Js is Error-prone
+4. Js is Hard to maintain